ZerBea/wifi_laboratory/README.md

 * driver must support full monitor mode and full packet injection

-* diver must not depend on NETLINK

-* tshark or Wireshark to monitor interface
+* tshark or Wireshark to monitor traffic on the same INTERFACE

 * tcpdump to create BPF code